Human CO2 has little effect on atmospheric CO2

 Kohler’s last sentence illustrates the absence of logic by Kohler and the IPCC.
 They claim a model proves what has been fed into the model.

-The 14C data are the most accurate method to measure changes in the Revelle factor and “buffer capacity.”
-But the 14C data (Figures 2 and 3) prove e-time has been constant since 1970.
-Therefore, human CO2 has not changed the buffer capacity.
+The 14C data are the most accurate way to measure changes in the Revelle factor and “buffer capacity.”
+Kohler’s argument fails because the 14C data show the buffer capacity has been constant.

 The author thanks Chuck Wiese, Laurence Gould, Tom Sheahen, and Charles Camenzuli, who reviewed this paper and provided scientific critique, and Daniel Nebert, Gordon Danielson, and Valerie Berry, who provided language and grammar improvements.
 This research project was funded by the personal funds of Valerie and Edwin Berry.

 IPCC: Working Group 1: The scientific basis.
 The Carbon Cycle and Atmosphere CO2; 2001. https://www.ipcc.ch/site/assets/uploads/2018/02/TAR-03.pdf

 USGCRP: Climate Science Special Report: Fourth National Climate Assessment, Volume I [Wuebbles, D.J., D.W.
 Fahey, K.A.
 Hibbard, D.J.
 Dokken, B.C.
 Stewart, and T.K.
 Maycock (eds.)].
 U.S. Global Change Research Program, Washington, DC, USA, 470 pp; 2018. doi: 10.7930/J0J964J6. https://science2017.globalchange.gov/